-- MSHN Board of Directors: MSHN's Board of Directors is responsible for the review and approval of the Compliance Plan and Policies, review of the Annual Compliance Report, and review of matters related to the Compliance Program.
+- MSHN Board of Directors: MSHN's Board of Directors is responsible for the review and approval of the Compliance Plan and Policies and review of the Annual Compliance Report.
+The MSHN Board of Directors also routinely receives and reviews reports related to the Compliance Program based on recommendations from the MSHN Corporate Compliance Committee.
 The MSHN Board of Directors has the highest level of responsibility for the oversight of the Compliance Program.
-The Executive Committee of the Board shall review reports annually from the MSHN Compliance Officer (CO) - MSHN Corporate Compliance Committee: The Corporate Compliance Committee provides guidance, supervision, and coordination for compliance efforts at MSHN.
+The Executive Committee of the Board shall review reports annually from the MSHN Compliance Officer (CO). - MSHN Corporate Compliance Committee: The Corporate Compliance Committee provides guidance, supervision, and coordination for compliance efforts at MSHN.
 MSHN's Corporate Compliance Committee (CCC) is comprised of the Chief Executive Officer (CEO), Deputy Director, Chief Information Officer (CIO), Chief Finance Officer (CFO), and the Chief Compliance and Quality Officer (CCQO).
 The Medical Director and Compliance Counsel will be ad-hoc members of the CCC.
 In addition, Ex-officio members may be asked to attend as non-voting members to provide consultation on specific areas of expertise. - Compliance Officer: The MSHN Compliance Officer has primary responsibility for ensuring that MSHN maintains a successful Compliance Program.
 In particular, the Compliance Officer oversees the implementation and effectiveness of the Compliance Plan and Compliance Policies, serves as the Chair of the Regional Compliance Committee and MSHN Corporate Compliance Committee, provides consultative support to the provider network and has responsibility for the day-to-day operations of the compliance program.
 The CEO, chief financial officer (CFO), and chief operating officer (COO), or any other individuals operating in these roles, may not operate in the capacity of the compliance officer.